 7. Eat a Sloppy Joe

 Key West claims to have invented them, so if you’re not a fan of key lime pie, like me, this is your chance to try a local staple.
+Those looking for the original sloppy Joe should head to Capt.
+Tony’s Saloon.
 Dig in!

 Liked this post?
 Pin me below!